lucee/lucee-docs/docs/04.guides/13.Various/33.ubuntu-lucee-with-Tomcat7-multi-instance/page.md

 ### Tomcat multi-instance ###

-Multi-instance tomcat it just various tomcat servers with it’s own configuration and each listen in different ports.
-In front of this tomcat’s we will put an Apache web server that will route the users requests to the tomcats.
+Multi-instance tomcat it just various tomcat servers with their own configuration.
+Each tomcat server will listen on different ports.
+In front of these tomcat instances we will put an Apache web server that will route the users requests to them.

 We will install the instances in /var/lib/tomcat7/instanceX/ directories: